madgik/exareme/Federated-Deployment/README.md

 In every node the DATA should follow a specific structure.
 We will refer to the path of the DATA folder as ```data_path```.
 The ```data_path``` can be different across the nodes.

 The data folder should contain one folder for each pathology that it has datasets for.
 Inside that folder there should be:
-1) the datasets.csv file with all the datasets combined and
+1) the .csv files that will contain one or more datasets,
 2) the CDEsMetadata.json file for that specific pathology.

 For example:

 -> Data Folder <br />
 ------> Dementia <br />
-----------> datasets.csv <br />
+----------> adni.csv <br />
 ----------> CDEsMetadata.json <br />
 ------> Neuropathology <br />
-----------> datasets.csv <br />
+----------> demo.csv <br />
 ----------> CDEsMetadata.json <br />

-The master node should have the CDEsMetadata.json for every pathology even if it doesn't contain a datasets.csv file.
+The master node should have the CDEsMetadata.json for every pathology even if it doesn't contain a .csv file.

 For example: